- Academic English Studies (ESL)

 To be fair to all students and faculty, no E&D section is allowed to exceed 19 students.
-The faculty teaching has no authority or control over who is admitted to their section, therefore all class changes must be arranged by the E&D Program Coordinator.
+The faculty teaching has no authority or control over who is admitted to their section, therefore all class changes must be arranged by the E&D Administrative Specialist.

 Can I change my E&D section by completing an add/drop form?

-If you find it necessary to request a change to your assigned E&D section, you will need to contact the E&D Program Coordinator.
+If you find it necessary to request a change to your assigned E&D section, you will need to contact the E&D Office.
 While every effort will be made to accommodate your request, there are many factors that need to be considered and reviewed.
 It is therefore all the more important to select your section preferences carefully.
-It is also important to note that changes to sections will not be permitted after the third class session.
+It is also important to note that changes to sections will not be permitted after the start of the third class day.

 Can I drop or withdraw from my E&D section and take it in my sophomore year?